Aleksandar Petrović (basketball, born February 1959): National team coaching

 In February 2012, Petrović was appointed head coach of the senior men's Bosnia and Herzegovina national team, guiding them at the 2013 EuroBasket in Slovenia.
 In November 2013, the Basketball Federation of Bosnia and Herzegovina sacked him.

 Petrović had coached the Croatia men's national basketball team on three occasions; in 1995, when Croatia finished third in EuroBasket, from 1999 to 2001, when they finished seventh in the 2001 EuroBasket and from 2016 to 2017.

 On 23 March 2016, Petrović was named head coach of the senior men's Croatia national team for the third time in his head coaching career.
 In August 2016, Croatia managed to reach the 2016 Summer Olympics tournament surprisingly winning qualifying tournament in Turin.
 At the Olympic finals, Croatia lost in the quarterfinal game of the tournament from Serbia.
 On 15 September 2017, following a defeat to host Russia in the round of 16 at EuroBasket, Petrović resigned from Croatia bench.

 In October 2017, a month after leaving Croatia, Petrović was named head coach of the Brazil men's national basketball team, which he led at the 2019 World Cup in China, but failed to qualify for the 2020 Summer Olympics tournament through the qualifying tournament in Split.

 On 24 October 2022, Petrović was named interim head coach of the Croatia men's national team, being appointed to that role for the fourth time in his coaching career.

 Personal life

-Aleksandar Petrović was born in Šibenik as the first child in the family of mother Biserka (née Mikulandra), and father Jovan "Jole" Petrović.
+Aleksandar Petrović was born in Šibenik as the first child of mother Biserka (née Mikulandra), and father Jovan "Jole" Petrović.
 His father, of Serb ethnicity, was born in 1927 in Trebinje, Bosnia and Herzegovina.
-His mother, of Croat ethnicity, was born in 1941 in the village of Bilice, Croatia, a municipality based few kilometres west from Aleksandar's hometown of Šibenik.
+His mother, of Croat ethnicity, was born in 1941 in the village of Bilice, Croatia, a municipality based a few kilometres west from Aleksandar's hometown of Šibenik.
 His younger brother, Dražen, who died in a June 1993 car accident, was also a professional basketball player.

-Petrović's cousin is the prominent Serbian former basketball player and current executive Dejan Bodiroga.
+Petrović's cousin is the Serbian former basketball player and current executive Dejan Bodiroga.
 Aleksandar's paternal grandfather Jovan and Dejan's paternal grandmother Gospava were siblings.
 Petrović's wife is Jadranka, whom he married in 1985.
 The couple have two children: a daughter Lina and son Marko, who is also a professional basketball player.

 Aleksandar's father, Jovan, died in April 2021 after a long illness.